amiyasahu/q2a-breadcrumbs/README.md

 #Question2Answer Breadcrumbs plugin#

-## About ##

-A q2a plugin which displays navigational breadcrumbs showing the path to the currently viewed page.
+A Question2Answer plugin which displays navigational breadcrumbs showing the path to the currently viewed page.

 ##What is a breadcrumb in websites##